-AFTER (HALACHIC) NOON: Although most restrictions continue throughout the day, a few are relaxed at mincha-time.
-Parochet The is returned to the Ark, lighting in shul is restored, talit and t'filin are worn, Kohanim bless the People, and sitting on regular chairs is permitted.
-This, in essence, almost transforms Tish'a b'Av into a "regular" fast day and allows us to reflect on the consolation of the prophecies of the Geula and the Building of the 3rd Beit HaMikdash.
+AFTERNOON: Although most restrictions continue throughout the day, a few are relaxed at mincha-time.
+The Parochet is returned to the Ark, lighting in shul is restored, talit and t'filin are worn, Kohanim bless the People, and sitting on regular chairs is permitted.
+This, in essence, almost transforms Tisha b'Av into a "regular" fast day and allows us to reflect on the consolation of the prophecies of the Geula and the Building of the 3rd Beit HaMikdash.

 Torah and Haftara readings for Mincha are like other fast-days.
-The passages of NACHEIM and ANEINU are inserted into the Jerusalem b'racha and Sh'ma Koleinu respectively.
+The passages of NACHEIM and ANEINU are inserted into the Jerusalem bracha and Sh'ma Koleinu respectively.
 Omitting either, one does not go back.
-However, Nacheim can be said within R'TZEI (without the closing bracha of Virushalayim) and either/both can be said before YIHYU L'RATZON at the end of the Amida.
+However, Nacheim can be said within R'TZEI (without the closing bracha of V'liyerushalayim) and either/both can be said before YIHYU L'RATZON at the end of the Amida.

-MOTZA'EI TISH'A B'AV
+MOTZA'EI TISHA B'AV

-The fast ends approx. 8:09pm (some say 8:20).
+The fast ends approx. 8:09pm (some say 8:20pm).
 Maariv is regular.
 One should try to wash his whole hands ritually (if possible) for Maariv, since it had not been "properly" done in the morning.

-Some say Kiddush L'vana right after Tish'a b'Av (preferably after breaking the fast - bring a light snack with you to Maariv).
+Some say Kiddush L'vana right after-Tisha b'Av (preferably after breaking the fast - bring a light snack with you to Maariv).
 Others will have said KL during the previous week (based on Minhag Yerushalayim).
 Others will wait for Motza'ei Shabbat Nachamu.

 The 10th of Av is the day that most of the Beit HaMikdash burned.
 Because it started burning on the 9th, and because of other events associated with the 9th, Chazal fixed the fast day on the 9th.
 But the restrictions of the 9 Days continue beyond the fast.
-Restrictions apply until halachic noon of the 10th of Av (12:46pm this year).
-This applies to not eating meat and drinking wine, listening to joyous music, bathing, laundry, etc. Marital relations are forbidden on the eve of the 10th of Av, unless it is the night.
-There are other "mikve" special circumstances - ask a Rav.
+Restrictions apply until halachic noon of the 10th of Av, 12:45pm this year.
+This applies to not eating meat and drinking wine, listening to joyous music, bathing, laundry, etc. Marital relations are forbidden on the eve of the 10th of Av, unless it is the "mikve" night.
+There are other special circumstances - ask a Ray.

 Because 10 Av is Erev Shabbat this year, laundry and shaving and other preparations for Shabbat may be done from the morning.
-Some say, even Thursday night, is necessary.
+Some say, even Thursday night, if necessary.